Video: After COVID-19 — how to recover

 Keep up healthy habits

 Even if you have had COVID-19 or are vaccinated, you still need to keep up healthy habits.
 It is possible to get COVID-19 again.

 Once you have recovered and if you have not been vaccinated or had your booster, it is recommended you still get vaccinated.

-You should wait 3 months after recovery before getting a COVID-19 vaccination.
+You should wait 3 months after testing positive before getting a COVID-19 vaccination.